Maximize success with small business B2B lead management strategies

 Juggling roles

-On small teams, we all wear a hundred hats – so clarity trumps titles.
-You should still designate a specific ‘owner’ for lead nurturing, even if he or she executes campaigns or manages accounts.
-When ownership is fuzzy, leads fall through the cracks because everyone thinks someone else is following up.
+On small teams, everyone wears multiple hats, so clarity matters more than titles.
+You should still assign a clear owner for lead nurturing, even if that person also runs campaigns or manages accounts.
+When ownership is vague, leads fall through the cracks because everyone assumes someone else is following up.

 Use a checklist with explicit task descriptions so nothing is left to chance.
 That could include daily lead review, weekly lead scoring review, Friday pipeline hygiene, and monthly reporting.
 Make sure it’s simple enough that a newly hired teammate can read it and execute without lengthy explanations.